-Fund manager’s view of interest rate is extremely crucial.
-As seen with many funds during early 2017, if RBI takes a step contrary to the expectation of the fund manager, profits could be significantly impacted.
+Fund manager’s view of interest rate is exceptionally crucial.
+As seen with many funds in early 2017, if RBI takes a step contrary to the expectation of the fund manager, profits could be significantly reduced.

-Factors like oil prices, fiscal deficit, and new government policies could all impact the returns from the dynamic bond funds.
-One should always stay invested for longer periods to minimize the short-term risks.
+Factors like oil prices, fiscal deficit, and new government policies could all affect the returns from the dynamic bond funds.
+One should always stay invested for more extended periods to minimise the short-term risks.

 Like every other instrument, the dynamic bond funds are also exposed to certain risks.
-These funds are to an extent better than the short-term funds because they are unable to use the duration strategy.
-However, if the fund manager is unable to reduce the portfolio as required, the profits earned previously could be affected.
+These funds are better than the short-term funds because they are unable to use the duration strategy.
+However, if the fund manager is unable to reduce the portfolio as required, the previous profits earned could be affected.

-Bond fund investors have to hold their investment for at least three years to receive indexation perks on capital gains.
+Bond fund investors should stay invested for at least three years to receive indexation perks on capital gains.
 Here, dynamic bonds differ from other debt funds.
 This is because of a potential shift in the interest cycle that can result in higher tax incidence.

-The price of bonds are inversely proportional to the changing interest rate.
-So, if the interest rate is increasing then the price of the bond will decrease and vice versa.
+The price of bonds is inversely proportional to the changing interest rate.
+So, if the interest rate is increasing, then the cost of the bond will decrease and vice versa.
 As the interest rates continue to fall, the price of the bonds will rally to the extent based on the remaining maturity.
 The fund manager may also hold some short-term and medium-term corporate bonds that additionally generate interest income.

 Generally, all debt funds should adhere to its investment mandate.
 Example, a short-term bond fund can only invest in short-term securities and vice versa.
 However, dynamic bond funds need not follow this rule.
 They can invest in long-term securities for one month even.
 It all depends on the interest rate movement.

-Dynamic bonds can switch from long-term to mid-term to short-term securities at short notice.
+Dynamic bonds can switch from long-term to mid-term to short-term securities quickly.
 For instance, if the fund house deems that an interest rate cycle is about to fall, it can increase its portfolio tenure.
-Similarly, if the asset manager thinks that rates have hit the bottom, resulting in greater risks of capital losses on long-term bonds, it can reduce the portfolio’s average maturity abruptly.
+Similarly, if the asset manager thinks that rates have hit bottom, resulting in more significant risks of capital losses on long-term bonds, it can reduce the portfolio’s average maturity in short notice.
 This way, it can iron out the ‘rate-waves’ more efficiently.